chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ## Run

-As with `status` and `configure`, you can run data lifecycle operations globally across all data or by using the sub-resource.
+As with `status` and `configure`, you can run data lifecycle jobs globally across all data or by using the data type sub-resource.

-To run all data lifecycle operations immediately run the following command:
+To run all data lifecycle jobs immediately run the following command:

 ```bash
 curl -s -H "api-token: $TOKEN" -X POST https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/run
 ```

-To only run operations for a specific data type you can make the request to the sub-resource:
+To only run jobs for a specific data type you can make the request to the sub-resource:

 ```bash
 curl -s -H "api-token: $TOKEN" -X POST https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/infra/run
 ```

-Swap `infra` for `event-feed` or `compliance` to see their corresponding jobs.
+Swap `infra` for `event-feed` or `compliance` to run their corresponding jobs.